 American pharmaceutical giant Johnson & Johnson is currently fighting more than 9,000 lawsuits involving their talc-based products.
 Many of these are based on the allegation that their popular Baby Powder has led to users developing ovarian cancer.
 Talcum powder is a refined form of talc, a clay mineral containing magnesium, silicon and oxygen.
-Its use dates back to ancient Egypt where it was used to create cosmetic eye kohl1.
+Its use dates back to ancient Egypt1.
 Today, talc is still one of the most common ingredients in cosmetic powders, however, it is best known for its absorptive properties.
 Johnson’s Baby Powder has been on our shelves for over 100 years and has been dusted onto thousands of bottoms around the world, minimising friction and preventing nappy rash.
 Johnson’s “best for baby, best for you” branding was extremely popular with mothers, leading the company to market Baby Powder as a feminine hygiene product.
 In an interview for The New York Times Magazine in the 1980s, the company revealed that 70% of Baby Powder users were actually adults.
 The potential link with ovarian cancer has been causing controversy since the ‘80s, but no warning label has been added to the products, and a recent spate of lawsuits has seen Johnson & Johnson ordered to pay out billions of dollars in compensation.

 Since 1982, several case-control studies have been undertaken to investigate the association between talcum powder and ovarian cancer.
 Researchers were able to observe a link, suggesting that dusting talcum powder on the perineum led to an increased risk of developing ovarian cancer.
 This may sound like solid proof that talc is carcinogenic, but a number of concerns have been raised about the findings.
 While these studies reached the same conclusion, there was great variation in methodology and the size of the increased risk determined.
 In addition, a lack of dose-response curve has led to criticism.
-The dose-response curve is one of the most fundamental concepts in pharmacology and describes the relationship between the effect on an individual caused by exposure to different concentrations of a substance.
+The dose-response curve is one of the most fundamental concepts in pharmacology and describes the relationship between the affect on an individual caused by exposure to different concentrations of a substance.
 Not being able to reproduce this data makes determining the presence (or absence) of a cause-effect relationship extremely difficult.

 On top of this, case-control study design can be problematic.
 These studies are inherently prone to bias; subjects are not randomised into exposed or unexposed groups but are observed by researchers who can deduce both their exposure to a cancer-causing substance and the outcome.
 Case-control studies provide less evidence for causal inference than randomised controlled trials; however, despite being the gold standard, conducting this type of trial would be unethical as researchers would be required to deliberately expose women to the suspected carcinogen.
 Instead, researchers can draw conclusions about inference from three factors: assessing the strength of the proposed association, the consistency of findings across multiple studies, and proposed biological mechanism underlying development of the disease.
 Looking at these factors across multiple studies, several research groups believe that the association observed between talc and ovarian cancer is statistically weak2.